Roméo Lavia

+A product of Anderlecht's academy, he made his professional debut for Premier League side Manchester City in 2021, before being signed by Southampton in 2022.
+After Southampton's relegation in 2023, he was signed by Chelsea for £53 million.

+A Belgium youth international, Lavia made his debut for the senior team in 2023.

 Club career

 Anderlecht

 Lavia is a youth product of the Belgian club Anderlecht.
-He arrived at eight years old at their training centre in Neerpede nearby Brussels.
+He arrived at eight years old at their training centre in Neerpede near Brussels.

-At a local international youth tournament for players under the age of 15 he got noticed for the first time by Pep Guardiola.
+At a local international youth tournament for players under the age of 15, he got noticed for the first time by Pep Guardiola.
 The Spanish trainer was there on invitation of his Manchester City player Kevin De Bruyne who is co-organiser of this tournament that also bears his name, the KDB Cup.

 Manchester City

-At the age of sixteen Lavia left Anderlecht in the summer of 2020 for Manchester City where he signed his first professional contract.
-He joined the U18 where he quickly stood out.
-In November that year after only eleven appearances he was already promoted to the U23.
-Together with the EDS team the Belgian youngster won the Premier League 2 championship in April 2021 and was voted player of the season.
+At the age of sixteen, Lavia left Anderlecht for Manchester City in the summer of 2020, and signed his first professional contract.
+He joined the U18s where he quickly stood out.
+In November that year, after only eleven appearances, Lavia was promoted to the U23 squad.
+Together with the EDS team, the Belgian youngster won the Premier League 2 championship in April 2021 and was voted player of the season.

-Starting from the summer of 2021, Lavia started training with the first-team.
-He earned a selection into squad of the Citizens that played the 2021–22 UEFA Champions League.
-Roméo made his official first-team debut at 17 years old on 21 September 2021, at the third round of the 2021–22 EFL Cup against Wycombe Wanderers.
-He got a yellow card.
+From the summer of 2021, Lavia started training with the first-team.
+He earned a selection into squad of the Citizens to play the 2021–22 UEFA Champions League.
+Lavia made his professional debut at the age of seventeen on 21 September 2021, in the third round of the 2021–22 EFL Cup against Wycombe Wanderers, where he received a yellow card.

 Southampton

 On 6 July 2022, Lavia joined Southampton and signed a five-year contract.
+Although the fee was officially undisclosed, it was reported by BBC Sport to be worth an initial £10.5 million, plus £3.5 million in add-ons.
+It was also reported that the terms of the deal included a £40 million buy-back clause and a 20% sell-on clause for Manchester City.

 On 6 August 2022, Lavia made his debut in a 4–1 loss away to Tottenham Hotspur.
 He scored his first goal on 30 August 2022 in the Saints' 2–1 win over Chelsea, becoming the first player born in 2004 to score in the Premier League.
+Southampton finished the season at the bottom of the Premier League table, resulting in relegation to the EFL Championship for the 2023–24 season.
+However, Lavia led all Premier League players under 21 years in combined tackles, interceptions and blocked shots in the 2022–23 season.
+He was the only teenager in the top flight to have made more than 50 tackles, while his 7.8 ball recoveries per 90 minutes placed him in the top 15 players in the league.